enableiot/iotkit-samples/README.md

 #### TCP

-If assuring the message delivery to the `iotkit-agent` is important to you (yes, I'm talking about you UDP) you can use a simple TCP socket connection to send your data.
+If assuring the message delivery to the `iotkit-agent` is important you can use a simple TCP socket connection to send your data.
 Here is a command line example:

     echo -n '52#{ "n": "temp sensor", "v": "5", "on": 1401893417000}' | nc 127.0.0.1 7070

+#### UDP

+You use same way to test UDP connection:

+    echo -n '{ "n": "temp sensor", "v": "5", "on": 1401893417000}' | nc -u 127.0.0.1 41234

 ## How to

 See our [wiki pages](https://github.com/enableiot/iotkit-samples/wiki) for additional information (FAQs, Arduino, Data access etc.)